mozilla/addon-sdk/static-files/md/dev-guide/globals.md

 By default, all Jetpack code is executed as [JavaScript 1.8.1] and has access to all the globals defined by it, such as `Math`, `Array`, and `JSON`.
-Each Jetpack module has its own set of these objects; this means that if, for instance, the `String` prototype is changed in one module, the changes will not be reflected in another module.
+Each module has its own set of these objects; this means that if, for instance, the `String` prototype is changed in one module, the changes will not be reflected in another module.